 New hire assessment

 It is generally difficult to objectively assess employees in the company-specific tasks they’ll face in the next role.
 VR-based assessments test aptitude for a given position during hiring or promoting, from front-line associates to middle management to executive level.
 In the headset, associates face real-life situations – like calming an angry shopper or delivering effective workplace feedback – that test knowledge of store departments, decision-making, leadership capacities, and soft skills to place employees in the best-fitting job.
-VR assessments add an additional layer of insight, especially for skills that are traditionally hard to measure, that can help paint a more accurate picture of candidates.
+Utilizing a virtual experience immersive learning simulation can add an additional layer of insight, especially for skills that are traditionally hard to measure, that can help paint a more accurate picture of candidates.

 We use VR to assess associates’ listening and problem-solving skills to see if, for example, they’re a good fit for a team leader role.